falswe/WGL_repo_2024/AP-protocol.md

 The flood can terminate when:

 - Timeout after a certain period, depending on the number of nodes and on the maximum timeout in communication channels
 - A drone crashes in the network discovery phase.
-As soon as the initiator knows it, it starts a new flooding with a new flood_id, and it starts ignoring information about the previous flood_id.
+As soon as the initiator knows it, it starts a new flooding with a new flood_id, and it starts ignoring QueryResult messages about the previous flood_id.

 # **Client-Server Protocol: Fragments**